If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

-Chances are you are probably purging your home of unnecessary items after spending every waking minute inside in 2020.
+Chances are you are probably purging your home of unnecessary items after spending more time inside due to the pandemic.
 That’s great, because it just means you’ll have more room to fill your bookshelves (or DVD shelves or wherever you store your physical media) with these excellent Black Friday deals.

-We’ve scoured the internet for rock-bottom prices on some truly incredible films and TV shows, from major action movie franchises like “Mission: Impossible” and “Jurassic World” to massive Criterion-curated collections of films from Federico Fellini and Ingmar Bergman that are marked down 50% or more.
+We’ve scoured the internet for rock-bottom prices on some truly incredible films and TV shows, from major action movies like “Black Widow,” “Venom: Let There Be Carnage” and “Jurassic World” to the massive Criterion-curated collection from Ingmar Bergman that is marked down 50% or more.

 Here’s a fun drinking game to play as you make your way through Tom Cruise’s “Mission: Impossible” oeuvre: Drink every time Tom Cruise does his Tom Cruise run.
 But make sure sometimes your beverage is water — for safety.
 Because you might not remember what’s going on by the time you reach the series’ finest film, 2018’s “Fallout.”